Bug Bounty Hunting

 Where to look for Business Logic Errors

-• These kinds of vulnerabilities are uniques bugs that are found by original techniques which can be performed by trying differents methods of hacking.
-So the mayority of those attacks depends especially on the app and the attacker.
+• These kinds of vulnerabilities are unique bugs that are found by original techniques which can be performed by trying different methods of hacking.
+So the majority of those attacks depends especially on the app and the attacker.

 • It can be found by analyzing the source code and trying to exploit some specific features of the application.